How to Find an Apartment in Seattle?

 Do research on local restaurants and small businesses

 That brings us to our second tip: Research local restaurants and small businesses.
-Hop on the computer and use Google Maps to discover cool businesses in your prospective neighborhood.
+Hop on the computer and use Google Maps to discover cool businesses in your prospective area.
 Make a list of places you’d like to live near and see if your prospective rental properties are close by.
 There are so many hidden gems and unique places in Seattle to visit.
 We all know that having good coffee or a great restaurant nearby can have a big impact on your quality of living.

 Ask your leasing agent for a virtual tour or video tour